 Once you've captured your tasks, it's essential to move on to clarification.
 This step allows you to determine what actions are genuinely necessary.

 After listing everything, review each task to decide what to do with it.
 Ask questions like: Is it actionable and necessary?
-If a task requires action, move to the next step using the
+If a task requires action, move to the next step using the Eisenhower Matrix.

 Examples: